U.S. Senate upholds Trump veto of 'insulting' Iran war powers resolution

-WASHINGTON (Reuters) - The U.S. Senate failed on Thursday to override President Donald Trump’s veto of a resolution that would have limited his ability to wage war against Iran by requiring him to obtain congressional approval before undertaking military action.
+WASHINGTON (Reuters) - The U.S. Senate failed on Thursday to override President Donald Trump’s veto of a resolution that would have reined in his ability to wage war against Iran by requiring him to obtain congressional authorization for military action.

-The vote was 49-44 in favor of the resolution, but that fell short of the two-thirds majority needed to override a veto in the 100-member Senate.
+The vote was 49-44 in favor of the resolution, but that fell short of the two-thirds majority, or 67 votes, needed to override a veto in the 100-member Senate.

 The resolution, led by Democratic Senator Tim Kaine, had passed the Republican-led Senate and Democratic-led House of Representatives earlier this year with support from Democrats and Republicans despite Trump’s opposition.